wweeeyouuuu/Air-Filter/README.md

 ## ⚙️ How the System Works

 1. Polluted air enters the bottle.
-2. PM Sensor #1 measures the particles before filtration.
+2. PM Sensor measures the particles
 3. The DHT11 measures temperature and humidity.
 4. The gas sensor measures air-quality-related gases.
 5. Air passes through the coffee filter.
 6. Air passes through the cotton layer.
 7. Air passes through activated carbon.
 8. Air passes through the HEPA filter.
-9. PM Sensor #2 measures the particles after filtration.
-10. The blower moves the air through the system.
+9. The blower moves the air through the system.
-11. The Arduino compares the two PM readings.
+10. The Arduino compares the two PM readings.
-12. The percentage reduction is calculated.
+11. The percentage reduction is calculated.
-13. The OLED displays the results.
+12. The OLED displays the results.
-14. The RGB LED shows the air-quality condition.
+13. The RGB LED shows the air-quality condition.

 ---